Elakkiya-16/imaginify/README.md

 IMAGINIFY - AI Image Transformation

 Imaginify is an AI-powered image transformation platform that allows users to enhance and modify images effortlessly.
-Built with Next.js, TypeScript, MongoDB, and CSS, it leverages Cloudinary AI to provide cutting-edge image editing features.
+Built with Next.js, TypeScript and CSS,JavaScript , it leverages Cloudinary AI to provide cutting-edge image editing features.

 Features